shopware/docs/guides/hosting/installation-updates/composer.md

 ## Customization

-This project is called production template because it can be used to create project specific configurations.
+This project//todoh6 is called production template because it can be used to create project specific configurations.
 The template provides a basic setup that is equivalent to the official distribution.
 If you need customization, the workflow could look like this:

 * Fork template
 * Make customization